limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

-Implemented operational RACIs with VA staff              |       | Begin decommission plan tasks              |  N/A     | Not applicable 100% post-cutover checklist completed              | No      | Checklist under development by CAS; not yet available COMPLETED ALL Operations Tasks              | Yellow     | Unsure about funding for FY19; application SLA's need to be developed.
+Implemented operational RACIs with VA staff              |       | Begin decommission plan tasks              |  N/A     | Not applicable 100% post-cutover checklist completed              | No      | Checklist under development by CAS; not yet available COMPLETED ALL Operations Tasks              | Yellow     | Unsure about funding for FY19; application SLA's need to be developed; unclear about role of ITOPs and ECSO vendors in operations.

 ### Retire / Decommission Legacy System
 Task                                                    | Status    | Comments (only if yellow or red)